foo123/code-optimization-methods/README.md

 * __Optimizations over a group of Atoms__ : Similar to previous, this kind of optimization, involves examining the control flow over a group of cpu instructions and re-arranging so that the functionality is retained, while using simpler/fewer instructions.
 For example a complex IF THEN logic, depending on parameters, can be simplified to a single Jump statement, and so on.

+###Language-dependent optimization

+* Check carefuly the **documentation and manual** for the underlying mechanisms the language is using to implement specific features and operations and use them to estimate the cost of a certain code and the alternatives provided.